rroblf01/bunnyhopapi-docs/docs/how_to_start.md

 You can stop the server by pressing `Ctrl + C` in the terminal where it is running.

 ## Server Configurations
 You can customize the HTTP server using various configurations.
 Here are some of the most common configurations:
 - **Host**: Change the host where the server runs.
-The default is 0.0.0.0 (all network interfaces).
+By default, it is 0.0.0.0 (all network interfaces).
 - **Port**: Change the port where the server runs.
-The default is 8000.
+By default, it is 8000.
 - **CORS**: Configure CORS to allow requests from different origins.
 - **Workers**: Change the number of workers to handle multiple simultaneous requests.
-The default is the number of processor cores.
+By default, it is the number of processor cores.

 ## Configuration Example
 ```python
 import os
 from bunnyhopapi.server import Server